 A full-time obligation assumes a five-day workweek (Monday through Friday).
 During the week before the start of the fall semester and the weeks that classes are in session, faculty members are obligated to be on campus at least three days per week.
 Full-time faculty members are expected to maintain a significant and substantial on-campus presence.
 In order to be available to students, participate in activities related to student success, and contribute to faculty governance, a four-day per week on-campus presence is often necessary.
 All faculty members are expected to meet their classes as scheduled.

 Full-time faculty members are required to hold a minimum of three office hours per week while the semester is in session.
 (When advising is required of a part-time faculty member, it will be noted on the appointment letter.)
 These hours are to be scheduled at times convenient to students seeking help from faculty members.

 Faculty members are responsible for:

-- informing their chair or director about those hours at the beginning of each semester
+informing their Director about those hours at the beginning of each semester

 Courses are scheduled and rotated among faculty members for the benefit of the students; no course belongs to any particular faculty member.

 Faculty members are required to work on legal holidays on which classes are scheduled.
 Please refer to the academic calendar for specific dates.

 Unplanned absence: In the event that illness or another emergency prevents you from meeting a regularly scheduled class, please advise the Director of your school or conservatory as soon as possible.
 This also applies to start-time delays and early releases.
 Please also make every effort to inform each student, either electronically or by other means, of any changes in schedule in advance of the regular class meeting time.